nwaniek/tinysql/README.rst

 ``context.insert(...)`` line).
-You could also move this into a custom constructor or use ``id: uuid = field(default_constructor = lambda: uuid())``, but this would likely break ``tinysql``'s ``select`` statement, which merely passes each result row from the a database query to the constructor of a class.
+You could also move this into a custom constructor or use ``id: uuid = field(default_constructor = lambda: uuid())``, but this would likely break ``tinysql``'s ``select`` statement, which merely passes each result row from a database query to the constructor of a class.

 Working with several databases